Love Like This (Faith Evans song)

 "Love Like This" is a song by American singer Faith Evans.
 It was written by Evans, Ron "Amen-Ra" Lawrence, Sean "Puffy" Combs, Clarence Emery, and Schon Crawford for her second studio album Keep the Faith (1998), with production helmed by Lawrence and Combs.
 The song is built around a looped sample from "Chic Cheer" (1978) by American band Chic.
 Due to the inclusion of the sample, band members Bernard Edwards and Nile Rodgers are also credited as songwriters.
-"Love Like This" initially impacted US radios on September 15, 1998 as the album's lead single.
+"Love Like This" was released as the album's lead single.

 Commercially, "Love Like This" became one of Evans's biggest successes: It charted within the top forty in New Zealand and the United Kingdom and peaked at number seven on the US Billboard Hot 100, marking her highest-charting solo single to date.
 On the component Hot R&B Singles & Tracks chart, the song reached number 2; it was eventually certified gold by the Recording Industry Association of America (RIAA).
-Also a critical success, the song was nominated for Best Female R&B Performance at the 2000 Grammy Awards ceremony, "Love Like This", in turn, was later heavily sampled on American rapper Fatman Scoop's "Be Faithful".
+Also a critical success, it was later heavily sampled on American rapper Fatman Scoop's "Be Faithful".